-Income tax expense is recognized based on the income tax rates in the following main tax jurisdictions where the Group operates for the years ended December 31, 2017 and 2018.
+Income tax expense is recognized based on the income tax rates in the following main tax jurisdictions where the Group operates for the reported periods.

 (a) Cayman Islands

 The Company is incorporated in the Cayman Islands as an exempted company with limited liabilities under the Companies Law of Cayman Islands and accordingly, is exempted from Cayman Islands income tax.